Frequently Asked Questions

 How long does it take to do an assessment?

 The length of time varies a great deal depending on the case.
-Georgia’s assessments are quite in-depth (generally 13-15 pages).
-Often, she spends 2 to 3 hours with the client and then 8-12 hours writing the report.
+Therapists often average approximately 8 to 10 hours per assessment (which would include meeting with the client and writing the report).

 Will I need to go to court?